 “I missed an appointment and then I had to phone them back and cancel an appointment.
 I forgot to get back to them to try and explain to see if I was on the list.
 But I now I think I’m off the list” (P5)

-This may be explained as during the first consultation patients are informed that they will receive an initial course of six treatments that is extended to 10 treatments if the Gateway practitioner believes that further benefits are possible.
+This action may be explained as during the first consultation patients are informed that they will receive an initial course of six treatments that is extended to 10 treatments if the Gateway practitioner believes that further benefits are possible.
 If patients believe they have completed the course prematurely, they may be unaware at what stage in the course they are and are discontinuing before realising the potential full benefits of the treatment.

 “I didn’t know what I had to do.
 I didn’t know if I had to go back to the GP or just contact the clinic” (P7)